 Students must also demonstrate high performance and self-drive as evidenced by outstanding achievement in school and community or work-related activities.
 The number of scholarships varies.
 For more info, please go here.

 Matt Fong Asian Americans in Public Finance Scholarship

-This scholarship was established in memory of Matt Fong, a former California State Treasurer.
-Students must be an incoming sophomore, junior, or senior at a 4-year college or university.
-They also must be majoring in accounting, political science, public policy, business administration, or related fields.
+This scholarship is for incoming sophomores, juniors, or seniors majoring in accounting, political science, public policy, business administration, or related fields.
 Students must be enrolled in a California college or university, and be at least 50% Asian, with financial need.
 Preference will be given to those with a record of community service or volunteer work.
-The award will be in the amount of $2,500.
 For more info, please go here.

 - Getting Your Master’s Degree in Finance